BenLorantfy/nestjs-zod/README.md

 ## Writing Zod schemas

-Extended Zod and Swagger integration are bound to the internal API, so even the patch updates can cause errors
+Extended Zod and Swagger integration are bound to the internal API, so even the patch updates can cause errors.

 For that reason, `nestjs-zod` uses specific `zod` version inside and re-exports it as `nz`: